grpc/proposal/A41-xds-rbac.md

 Options: deny such requests, move Host header to :authority, drop Host header.
 Host and :authority could also disagree, and that needs to be handled.

-TODO: Should MetadataMatcher's NullMatch match?
-Need to check not present vs present-but-null behavior.
+`metadata` will never match as `ValueMatcher` can only match if the value is present (even `NullMatch`).
+Be strongly aware that Envoy Metadata has no relation to gRPC's Metadata.

-Note that `requested_server_name` can match if the matcher accepts empty string.
+`requested_server_name` can match if the matcher accepts empty string.
-TODO: does Envoy default to empty string or null?

 The following fields of `Principal` may not be obvious how they map to gRPC: